 Rewarding Outstanding Leadership

-Starting in 2022, the Office of the Provost will recognize two department heads each year with a new Outstanding Department Head award.
-Awardees will each receive $5,000, payable at their discretion as either a stipend or to their Academic Support Account (ASA).
+The Office of the Provost recognizes two department heads each year with a new Outstanding Department Head award.
+Awardees each receive $5,000, payable at their discretion as either a stipend or to their Academic Support Account (ASA).

 The criteria for the award are aligned with the definition of leadership behaviors we value at UO, as described at the top of the page, and therefore the nomination form requests examples of the nominee’s exemplar behaviors in Leadership, People Support and following Policy & Procedures.
-Deans will be asked to nominate one department head from each school or college or division, as appropriate for their infrastructure.
+Deans are invited to nominate one department head from each school or college or division, as appropriate for their infrastructure.